ANschoolacc/LabOne/README.md

 <h1>Laboration assignment 1</h1>

-<p>To run the program you run it in intellij from the main.java file</p>
+<p>To run the program you run it in intellij from the Main.java file</p>